 Dozens of new raw materials

-Although the Kelirengas was a unique product for its time, it is only a winter tyre by modern standards in terms of its tread pattern.
-The Kelirengas used a similar, very rigid rubber compound as the summer tyres, which means that the grip solely depended on the grooves.
+Although the Kelirengas was a unique product for its time, it is only a winter tire by modern standards in terms of its tread pattern.
+The Kelirengas used a similar, very rigid rubber compound as the summer tires, which means that the grip solely depended on the grooves.
 Nowadays, rubber compounds that have been specially tailored for the tread provide a substantial part of the grip.
-And whereas over one hundred raw materials are used in the manufacturing of a modern non-studded winter tyre, the Kelirengas only used one third of them.
+And whereas over one hundred raw materials are used in the manufacturing of a modern non-studded winter tire, the Kelirengas only used one third of them.

 – Very small, crystal-like particles have been added into the rubber compound of the Hakkapeliitta R2.
 They act like built-in studs on icy roads, Morri explains.

-Nowadays, non-studded winter tyres use both natural and synthetic rubber.
+Nowadays, non-studded winter tires use both natural and synthetic rubber.
 Natural rubber works stably along a wide temperature range, allowing the tread compound to remain flexible and maintain good grip.
-The proportion of carbon black in the tyre has been replaced by silica, which significantly improves the fuel efficiency and wet grip of the tyre.
+The proportion of carbon black in the tire has been replaced by silica, which significantly improves the fuel efficiency and wet grip of the tire.

 One hundred millimetres wider

-Modern drivers value things in their winter tyres that the users of the Kelirengas could not even dream of, such as the steering feel of the tyre.
-This is also evident in the size of the tyre.
-The Kelirengas, designed for trucks, had a width of only 190 millimetres, whereas the modern non-studded Nokian Hakkapeliitta R2 is available for passenger cars with a width of up to 290 millimetres.
+Modern drivers value things in their winter tires that the users of the Kelirengas could not even dream of, such as the steering feel of the tire.
+This is also evident in the size of the tire.
+The Kelirengas, designed for trucks, had a width of only 190 millimetres, whereas the modern non-studded Nokian Tyres Hakkapeliitta R2 is available for passenger cars with a width of up to 290 millimetres.

-Modern cars also require entirely different characteristics from a tyre.
-When designing a tyre, you also need to ensure that it works well with modern traction control and stability control systems.
+Modern cars also require entirely different characteristics from a tire.
+When designing a tire, you also need to ensure that it works well with modern traction control and stability control systems.

 Traffic is now much safer than during the age of the Kelirengas.
 Whereas the user of the Kelirengas could only try to sense the condition and grip of the road by using the driving feel and his/her eyesight, modern cars have equipment that can notify the driver in advance of slippery road sections and other factors affecting their driving.

 – The only thing that has not changed from the days of the Kelirengas is the weather.
-Winter tyres are still used in the demanding and varying conditions of the north, Morri says.
+Winter tires are still used in the demanding and varying conditions of the north, Morri says.